CasperDkk/CasperDkk/README.md

 - Currently learning Dart and Flutter.
 - Sharpening my skills through the Power Learn project

-#### 💼 What I Do
-Full Stack Development: Crafting end-to-end solutions, from designing RESTful APIs to building dynamic frontends.
-Cloud Architecture: Deploying applications in the cloud using AWS (EC2, S3, RDS) for high availability and performance.
-DevOps & Version Control: Administering Linux servers and using Git for source code management to maintain clean, bug-free codebases.
-Technical Writing: Publishing guides and technical documentation to make complex topics easy to understand.

 ### 🔧 My Tech Stack
 ### Languages & Frameworks:
 - HTML | CSS | JavaScript | React